Y0USUF/docker-using-terraform/README.md

-# Task 3: Infrastructure as Code (IaC) with Terraform and Docker
+# Infrastructure as Code (IaC) with Terraform and Docker

 ## 🎯 Objective
 Provision a **local Docker container** using **Terraform** to demonstrate Infrastructure as Code (IaC) principles.